-The review by the Board of the Investment Advisory Agreement, which was most recently completed in January 2015, included a robust evaluation of:
+The review by the Board of FSC's investment advisory relationship with Fifth Street Management included a robust evaluation of:

-- the nature, extent and quality of services to be performed by the investment adviser; - the investment performance of FSC and that of its portfolio managers with other investment portfolios with similar strategies to FSC; - the anticipated costs of providing services to FSC; - the anticipated profitability of the relationship between FSC and the investment adviser; - comparative information on fees and expenses borne by other comparable business development companies and, as applicable, advised accounts; - comparative business development company performance and other competitive factors; - the extent to which economies of scale have been realized as FSC has grown; and - whether proposed fee levels reflect these economies of scale for the benefit of FSC's investors.
+- the nature, extent and quality of services to be performed by the investment adviser; - the investment performance of FSC and that of its portfolio managers with other investment portfolios with similar strategies to FSC; - the anticipated costs of providing services to FSC;

+- the anticipated profitability of the relationship between FSC and the investment adviser; - comparative information on fees and expenses borne by other comparable business development companies and, as applicable, advised accounts; - comparative business development company performance and other competitive factors; - the extent to which economies of scale have been realized as FSC has grown; and - whether proposed fee levels reflect these economies of scale for the benefit of FSC's investors.

-No single factor was determinative of the decision of the Board to approve the continuation of the Investment Advisory Agreement.
-Rather, consistent with applicable law and guidance from the federal courts, the Board based its determination to approve the continuation of the Investment Advisory Agreement on the total mix of information available to it.
+No single factor was determinative of the decision of the Board to approve the Third Amended and Restated Investment Advisory Agreement.
+Rather, consistent with applicable law and guidance from the federal courts, the Board based its determination to approve the Third Amended and Restated Investment Advisory Agreement on the total mix of information available to it.